aptech/tspdlib/README.md

 ### Installing
 **GAUSS 20+**
-The GAUSS Carrion library can be installed and updated directly in GAUSS using the [GAUSS package manager](https://www.aptech.com/blog/gauss-package-manager-basics/).
+The GAUSS Time Series and Panel data tests library can be installed and updated directly in GAUSS using the [GAUSS package manager](https://www.aptech.com/blog/gauss-package-manager-basics/).

 **GAUSS 18+**
 The GAUSS Time Series and Panel data tests can be easily installed using the [**GAUSS Application Installer**](https://www.aptech.com/support/installation/using-the-applications-installer-wizard/), as shown below: